-- participant risk and market failure risk;

 - required prudential support by retailers;

 - levels of security deposits needed to stay below trading limits;

 - short payments to generators;

 - cash management costs; and

 - direct credit exposure between market participants.

-NEMMCO argues that all of these benefits would lead to more efficient investment in the NEM, which serves the long-term interests of customers.
+NEMMCO argued that all of these benefits would lead to more efficient investment in the NEM, which serves the long-term interests of customers.

-NEMMCO believes that the creation of a more effective net settlement regime has the potential to benefit all market participants by reducing financial risks for all parties, reducing collateral costs, reducing circular cash flows in the market, and enhancing market stability through improved linkages between the spot and financial markets.
+NEMMCO indicated that the creation of a more effective net settlement regime has the potential to benefit all market participants by reducing financial risks for all parties, reducing collateral costs, reducing circular cash flows in the market, and enhancing market stability through improved linkages between the spot and financial markets.